DVAI Bridge Licensing

 Community Support — Free

-For: anyone using Bridge, including free-tier users and commercial customers who prefer to operate self-supported.
+For: anyone using Bridge — free-tier users and commercial customers who prefer to self-support.

 Indie Plus — £960 per year